 A2.6.2.1.
-Exceptions to policy recommendations that do not meet the grade, time in position, or other criteria are forwarded through the chain of command to AFPC/DP1SSP for processing to the Secretary of the Air Force Decorations Board.
-These nominations are endorsed by the commander or vice commander (or deputy commander) of the MAJCOM, FLDCOM, FOA, or DRU to be considered.
+Exceptions to policy recommendations that do not meet the grade, time in position, or other criteria are forwarded through the chain of command to AFPC/DPSTTC for processing to the Secretary of the Air Force Decorations Board.
+These nominations are endorsed by the commander or deputy commander of the MAJCOM, FLDCOM, FOA, or DRU to be considered.